vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 **When You See This in Production:**
 - Ŝ > 0.7: Service is independent, good boundaries
 - Ŝ 0.4-0.7: Some coupling, acceptable but monitor
-- Ŝ < 0.4: High coupling, wrong boundaries—refactor or merge
+- Ŝ < 0.4: High coupling, wrong boundaries: refactor or merge

 **Automated Collection with Git Analysis:**